What is a Market Research Analyst?

-There are now new tools that analysts can use, such as geofencing, which uses GPS or similar technology to build a virtual fence around a business and offer targeted advertisements to a customer’s phone as he or she walks through a store.
+There are now new tools that analysts can use, such as geofencing, which uses GPS or similar technology to build a virtual fence around a business and offers targeted advertisements to a customer’s phone as they walk through a store.
 Eye-tracking, which monitors how your eye travels around a website, is another technology market research analysts use.

-The process of collecting and analyzing data is logical and quantifiable; figuring out why target audiences might be attracted to a particular product is not.
+The process of collecting and analyzing data is logical and quantifiable; deciphering why target audiences might be attracted to a particular product is not.
 This is why some of the most successful market analysts seem to understand human emotions and psychology as much as they understand logic.

 What is the workplace of a Market Research Analyst like?

-A market research analyst is a key member of the marketing team that develops great new products.
+A market research analyst is a key member of the marketing team that develops new products.
 The position runs across all industries that need research.
-They usually work in marketing departments of corporations or other institutions and often report to marketing or marketing research managers.
+They typically work within the marketing departments of corporations or other institutions, and report to marketing or marketing research managers.

 Market Research Analysts are also known as: